 Start by clicking on Settings in Chrome.

-2. On the left, click on Advanced.
-From the list that opens, choose System, in order to open system settings.
+2. Click on Advanced to the left.
+From the list that opens, choose System to open system settings.

-3. Select the third option from the list, Open your computer's proxy settings.
+3. Select the third option, Open your computer's proxy settings.
 The next steps don't happen directly in Chrome (in contrast to the process in Mozilla Firefox, for example), but rather, at the operating system level (Windows).